 There may be exceptions in cases involving child abuse, imminent risk of serious harm, emergent hospitalization, or a court order.
-In addition, non-identifying information about violations of the Sexual Misconduct Policy may be submitted to the Department of Public Safety for purposes of the anonymous statistical reporting under the Clery Act.
+In addition, non-identifying information about violations of the College's Title IX Sexual Harassment Policy may be submitted to the Department of Public Safety for purposes of the anonymous statistical reporting under the Clery Act.